SOM-Research/jsonDiscoverer/README.md

 **Accesing the tool website**.
 The easiest to use our tool is to access to the [webpage of the project](http://som-research.uoc.edu/tools/jsonDiscoverer).
 Once in the landing page you can use the menus on the top bar to access to the different functionalities.

 **In Java**.
-We recommend you to dowload all the Eclipse projects included in this GitHub project and import them in your Eclipse instalacion.
+We recommend you to dowload all the Eclipse projects included in this GitHub project and import them in your Eclipse instalation.

-You can directly use the Java implementation of the discoverers provided in the `jsonDiscoverer` project.
+You can directly use the Java implementation of the discoverers provided in the `jsonDiscoverer` and `jsonDiscoverer.coverage` projects.
+You will also find the corresponding jar files in the root of these projects (you need both jars if you want to integrate our tool in you projects).
+Also, you can build the jars by using the Ant build file located at the root of the projects.
+The `build.xml` file defines a default target that will build the JAR file automatically.

 To understand better how each class work you can have a look at the [inner workings](http://som-research.uoc.edu/tools/jsonDiscoverer/#/doc) section of the webpage. and the [javadoc documentation](http://som-research.uoc.edu/tools/jsonDiscoverer/#/javadoc).

-We also recomment you to have a look at project `jsonDiscoverer.examples`,where you will be able to find some Java examples to use the discoverers and the toolset.
+We also recomment you to have a look at project `jsonDiscoverer.examples`, where you will be able to find some Java examples to use the discoverers and the toolset.

 **As Web application**.
 The web application can be deployed as a WAR container file in your Tomcat (currently tested in Tomcat 7).
 As it is need some configuration before generating the WAR, we cannot provided a pre-compiled one.